-A seemingly very simple set-up, but which gives the headache of many iPhone users.
+A seemingly very simple setting, but which gives many users headaches iPhone.

-In this sense, you can change the format in which pictures are taken with iPhone's Camera application.
-Change the .HEIC format in .JPG from the "Camera" settings of iPhone / iOS.
+In this sense, you can change the format in which the pictures are taken with the "Camera" application a iPhone.
+Change the format from .HEIC to .JPG in the "Camera" settings of iPhone / iOS.

-How to change the format of .HEIC (HEIF) photos in .JPG on iPhone
+How to change the format of pictures from .HEIC (HEIF) to .JPG on iPhone

-After selecting "Most Compatible", Photos taken with the iPhone Camera app will automatically be saved in the .JPG format.
-A format that can be opened and edited on Windows.
+After selecting "Most Compatible", The pictures taken with the Camera a application iPhone, will be automatically saved in .JPG format.
+Format that can be opened and edited on Windows.

-Currently, even if you use macOS High Sierra, a picture taken and exported in .HEIC format can only be edited with Photos or Preview.
+For now, even if you use it macOS High Sierra, a picture taken and exported in .HEIC format can only be edited with applications Photos or Preview.
 Both developed by Apple and present by default on Mac.

 In the near future, Adobe plans to provide editing support Adobe Photoshop, Adobe Illustrator si InDesign.